RobertoPrevato/K8sStudies/docs/k3s/index.md

 ## Summary

-The first impressions with K3s are very positive.
+The first impressions with K3s are very positive, and I am looking forward to exploring more advanced scenarios with it.